robot-learning-freiburg/kinematic-feasibility-rl/readme.md

 - Library conflicts: error message either around `cv2` or `libgcc_s.so.1 must be installed for pthread_cancel to work`:
     Solution: rename cv2 installed by ROS:
     https://stackoverflow.com/questions/48039563/import-error-ros-python3-opencv

+## Acknowledgements
+This work was partly funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No 871449-OpenDR and a research grant from the Eva Mayr-Stihl Stiftung.